mabrobotics/MD80-x-CANdle-Documentation/MD/Communication/canopen/object_dictionary.md

 - **0x2000 to 0x5FFF, manufacturer specific area.** MAB objects: motor parameters, encoders, controller gains, status and commands.
 - **0x6000 to 0x9FFF, profile specific area.** CiA 402 objects: state machine, modes, setpoints and limits.

-Access types are `ro` read only, `rw` read and write over SDO, and `rww` read and write over SDO or through a receive PDO.
+Access types are `ro` read only, `wo` write only, `rw` read and write over SDO, and `rww` read and write over SDO or through a receive PDO.
 The PDO column says whether the entry can be mapped into a PDO.

 ```{note}
 Ranges in the notes column are the ones the **firmware** enforces.
 They are sometimes narrower